Halloween is an often contested holiday for Christians. Thankfully, these 3 big ideas will help you shine Jesus’ light this Halloween.

-Use these 3 BIG Ideas to Shine Jesus’ Light at Halloween!
+3 Big Ideas to Shine Jesus’ Light During Halloween

 Help kids serve others.
 Send home letters to parents requesting a donation of a Halloween treat, such as individually wrapped lollipops, chewing gum, or candy bars.
 Sort the treats into different containers and place them on a table.

 Have each child select either an orange or white lunch bag and decorate it with black and orange markers.
 The children can then fill the decorated bags with treats from the table.
 Fold and staple the top of each bag.

 A few days before Halloween, take the children to deliver the treat bags to a nursing home, a women’s shelter, or a homeless shelter.

 Halloween Idea #2: Redeeming the Day

 Rather than avoiding Halloween, transform it with these 13 ideas:

 - Have a party where people dress up like famous people in literature or the Bible.

 - Hold a memorial service for those Christians who’ve died this year.

 - Go Halloween caroling with the good news message.